IntersectAustralia/hcsvlab-docs/WebApp.md

 Verify that the version number you see in the bottom right-hand corner of the webapp is the version you expect.

+**E-mail Notifications**

+This test will verify that the system can send e-mails as required.
+It requires you to have access to the e-mail inbox of a user registered in the system.

+If you are logged in to the webapp, then log out.
+Navigate to the login page and click on the "Forgot your Password?" link, which will take you to the "Forgot Your Password?" page.
+Once there, fill in the e-mail address of the user and click the "Send me reset password instructions" button, which will send an e-mail to the user.
+Check that this e-mail is received.

 **Sample Ingest**

 See the section "Ingesting Data", below, for a description of what ingesting is in the context of HCSvLab.
 Here we are concerned with verifying that the process will work, and thus that the system can accept data properly.